alexspringer/FoolsMate/README.md

 # FoolsMate

 Foolsmate is a mobile chess application built by Alex Springer and Steven Lee.
-The project was created with React Native and bootsraped with expo. which is an open source toolchain build around React Native to help build native IOS and Android projects using Javascript and React. (https://expo.io/).
+The project was created with React Native and bootsraped with expo, which is an open source toolchain build around React Native to help build native IOS and Android projects using Javascript and React. (https://expo.io/) (https://reactnative.dev/).

-When first starting Foolsmate, you will be brought to a matchmaking page.
-Here it will allow you to join an existing game, if one exists, or create a new game for others to join.

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/hjm6A34AZE0/0.jpg)](https://www.youtube.com/watch?v=hjm6A34AZE0)

+In Foolsmate, you begin the app on the matchmaking screen where you can either create a new game or join in existing game.

+Doing either will bring you to the gamescreen, where you will be presented with a standard chessboard, where all pieces move as you would expect in your typical chess game.

+Foolsmate uses an MIT licence.
+More info can be found in LICENSE.txt

 All images for chess pieces in Foolsmate are from (https://commons.wikimedia.org/wiki/Category:PNG_chess_pieces/Standard_transparent)